bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 ```

 ## Experiment-2
-* Simple example of a particle randomly moving and rebounding the edges of the canvas
+* Simple example of a particle randomly moving and rebounding the edges of the canvas.
-* We have added velocity on x and y plus some gravity adding real physics to the movement.
+* We have added velocity on **x** and **y** plus some gravity adding real physics to the movement.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/H1HwpYvq7)